michael-barlow3/tmp_CM/README.md

 | Closes     | Issue # referenced her been confirmed fixed by QA            |
 | See Also   | Issue #'s referenced refer to other issues this commit addresses |

-Sample commit message with subject and body:
+Sample commit message with subject and body ***(Specify Ticket # - Change Management System should be listed in Product Readme)***:

 ```
-Derezz the master control program
+#123 Resolves - Derezz the master control program

  - MCP (Master Control Program) has been derezzing other programs